Counter Speech Fellowship

 13. Do I get a certificate?

-Yes, fellows are given a certificate of completion at the end of the fellowship and those who demonstrate leadership and produce the best content are duly recognized.
+Yes, fellows are given a certificate of completion at the end of the fellowship and those who demonstrate leadership and curate successful campaigns are duly recognized.

 14. Is attendance compulsory?